 Using connections from the pool¶

-The pool can be used to request connections from multiple threads - it is hardly useful otherwise!
-If more connections than the ones available in the pool are requested, the requesting threads are queued and are served a connection as soon as one is available again: either because another client has finished using it or because the pool is allowed to grow and a new connection is ready.
+The pool can be used to request connections from multiple threads or concurrent tasks - it is hardly useful otherwise!
+If more connections than the ones available in the pool are requested, the requesting threads are queued and are served a connection as soon as one is available, either because another client has finished using it or because the pool is allowed to grow (when max_size > min_size) and a new connection is ready.

 with my_pool.connection() as conn: conn.execute("what you want")